Ajith Perera: Samagi Jana Balawegaya (2020–present)

+International presence

-Perera has also represented Sri Lanka on various international platforms, including the Inter-Parliamentary Union and the Commonwealth Parliamentary Association (CPA).
-His engagements include participating in the Westminster Seminar on Parliamentary Practices, contributing to discussions on truth and reconciliation in South Africa, addressing global cyberspace issues in the Netherlands, and representing Sri Lanka at conferences on security, energy, and governance in Geneva, Moscow, Bali, and Bangkok.
+Perera has represented Sri Lanka at various international organisations, including the Inter-Parliamentary Union and the Commonwealth Parliamentary Association (CPA).
+He has participated in the Westminster Seminar on Parliamentary Practices; contributed to discussions on Truth and Reconciliation in South Africa; addressed global cyberspace issues in the Netherlands, and represented Sri Lanka at conferences on security, energy, and governance in Geneva, Moscow, Bali, and Bangkok.

+Personal life

+Perera is married to Nadeeka Perera, a government school teacher.
+They have three children.